emscripten-core/emscripten/site/source/docs/porting/multimedia_and_graphics/OpenGL-support.rst

 This mode provides a full OpenGL ES 2.0 environment — specifically it emulates client-side arrays that were missing [#f1]_ from the :ref:`opengl-support-webgl-subset`.

-This allows you use `glDrawArrays <https://www.opengl.org/sdk/docs/man3/xhtml/glDrawArrays.xml>`_ etc. without a bound buffer, and Emscripten's GL bindings will set up the buffer automatically (WebGL requires that a buffer be bound).
+This allows you to use `glDrawArrays <https://www.opengl.org/sdk/docs/man3/xhtml/glDrawArrays.xml>`_ etc. without a bound buffer, and Emscripten's GL bindings will set up the buffer automatically (WebGL requires that a buffer be bound).

 This mode is not as efficient as the WebGL-friendly subset, because Emscripten cannot predict the optimal pattern for buffer creation/sizing/etc. We therefore have to make more (costly) data uploads from the CPU to the GPU than are actually needed.